Bug report #9019

 Stage 2) QGIS then starts "Reading raster part x of y" - "Abort" works during this period.

-#3 Updated by Jonathan Moules almost 7 years ago
+#3 Updated by Jonathan Moules about 7 years ago

 I'm not sure about edge-case.
 The behaviour is there 100% of the time.
 It's just that stage 1 is super-quick for smaller files so not-noticeable.